 Absolutely not.
 This isn’t Salem and it’s 2017.

-More seriously: we don’t release names.
+More seriously: we don’t release names or accusations.
 Our aim is to support women, and their bosses, in changing the culture in journalism for the better.

 Do you provide mentoring?